 Meanwhile people on earth are gonna be awful.
 Life’s gonna suck. ’Cause the Sermon isn’t about earth, but heaven.
 Doesn’t apply to us in the here and now.
 Never will.
 But then we die, go to heaven, and experience God’s kingdom there.

-What about those Christians who figure Jesus is returning
+What about those Christians who figure Jesus’s return

 Either way, the Sermon doesn’t apply here and now.
 It applies somewhere else: Heaven, or Jesus’s future earthly kingdom.
 Here, it’s Jesus’s ideal, and should be our ideal.
 We look at the Sermon for how things oughta be, and apply it where we can.
 Well, where practical.
 But since the kingdom isn’t here, it’s not practical to apply these guidelines across the board.

-Thus back in the 1950s, when Dr. Martin Luther King Jr. tried to convince his protesters to not resist evildoers, there were a large number of Christians who thought he was absolutely nuts.
+Thus back in the 1950s, when Dr. Martin Luther King Jr. tried to convince his protesters to not resist evildoers, a large number of Christians claimed he was absolutely nuts.
 Not resist evildoers?
 You do realize the evildoers are gonna turn the dogs and firehoses and billyclubs on you, right?
 You can’t practically apply the Sermon on the Mount to the present day; you’ll get killed.
 The kingdom hasn’t come yet!

 Believe it or not, King’s upbringing and education didn’t teach him to apply the Sermon on the Mount this way.
 Americans didn’t follow the Sermon on the Mount; hence segregation, and treating blacks like scum.
 King was instead inspired by a Hindu, Mohandas Gandhi, who’d read the Sermon on the Mount, saw similarities between Christ Jesus and Hindu teachings, decided to actually try nonviolence… and won the independence of India from the United Kingdom.
 Kinda sad when